Midland Brick: History

 In 1985 Midland Brick acquired Whitemans Brick.
 The nine kilns that came with the acquisition made the firm the world's largest brick producer on one site, which was recognised in the 1996 edition of the Guinness Book of Records.
 By 1989 Midland Brick employed 850 people, had sales of $100 million annually and produced nearly a million bricks a day, supplying about 80 per cent of the Western Australian market and exporting a proportion.

-After Ric died in 1989, Gerry sold Midland Brick to Boral in 1990.
+After Charles died in 1989, Gerry sold Midland Brick to Boral in 1990.
 By the late 1990s Midland Brick was the world's largest exporter of clay bricks and pavers to Japan and South Korea and one of the world's biggest brick and paver exporters overall.
 In 2006 the firm commissioned Kiln 11, a high-tech robotic kiln which can produce up to 50 million bricks each year.
 The kiln is more environmentally friendly, using less gas with fewer emissions and less waste and able to produce a greater range of bricks.
 In the same year the company had to deal with issues relating to pollution.

-In August 2019, Boral agreed terms to sell Midland Brick to the Buckeridge Group of Companies (BGC).
-On 1 September 2021, the Brikmakers brand owned by BGC was retired after operations were integrated into the single Midland Brick brand.
+In August 2019, Boral agreed terms to sell Midland Brick to BGC.
+On 1 September 2021, the Brikmakers brand was retired after operations were integrated into the single Midland Brick brand.